Growing up we all thought, how amazing adulting would be. Because we no longer will be under the thumb of our caregivers.

 Here I am quoting the wise words of writer Jess Lair, which makes perfect sense to me.

-“Children are not things to be molded, but are people to be unfolded.”
+“Children are not things to be moulded, but are people to be unfolded.”

 They experience daily stressors that revolve around studies, completing tasks, and worrying that they don’t get into any trouble.